 8. Thoroughly clean all grease, dirt, rust, and corrosion from the parts with solvent followed by soapy water.
 Allow to dry completely before proceeding.

-9. Apply a light covering of waterproof marine grease to all wear surfaces.
+9. Apply a light covering of waterproof marine grease or oil to all wear surfaces.

 10. Reassemble the winch in the reverse step order until you are ready to reassemble the hub onto the spindle.